Messaging Analytics

 WhatsApp Insights tab

-The WhatsApp Insights tab introduces a reporting view designed to visualize and export message volume and cost data associated with the WhatsApp numbers configured within the Space.
-This feature enables users to analyze traffic distribution, understand billing references, and access both summarized and detailed insights by country.
+The WhatsApp Insights tab introduces an analytics & reporting view designed to visualize and export message volume and cost data associated with the WhatsApp numbers configured within the Space.
+You analyze traffic distribution, understand billing references, and access summarized or detailed insights by country.

 WhatsApp messages are categorized into one of the following categories:

-• Authentication: This type of message enables you to authenticate users with one-time passcodes, potentially at multiple steps in the login process (e.g., account verification, account recovery, integrity challenges).
+• Authentication: Authenticates users with one-time passcodes, potentially at multiple steps in the login process (e.g., account verification, account recovery, integrity challenges).

-• Marketing: This type of message includes promotions or offers, informational updates, or invitations for customers to respond or take action.
+• Marketing: Promotions, offers, informational updates, or invitations for customers to respond or take action.

-• Service: This category groups all free-form messages exchanged within the 24-hour customer service window that are not tied to a specific template category.
-It reflects conversational traffic where the business responds to user-initiated inquiries during the service window.
+• Service: Groups all free-form messages exchanged within the 24-hour customer service window that are not tied to a specific template category.
+It reflects conversational traffic where the business responds to user-initiated inquiries.

 The columns displayed in the table are the following: